 Ease of Setup

-To begin our tests we first looked at how long it takes to get each model out of the packaging and start actually printing labels.
+To begin our tests, we first looked at how long it takes to get each model out of the packaging and start printing labels.
 We were surprised to find a large degree of variance between many of these devices when it came to the setup process.
-Some come ready to go directly out of the box, some require installation of batteries, others require smartphone apps and a charging period, and others require an app to be installed on a desktop or laptop computer.
-Deciding how much setup you are willing to deal with might be a large determining factor for your purchase but keep in mind — a longer initial setup time might save a lot of time in the long run.
+Some come ready to go directly out of the box, some require installing batteries, others require smartphone apps and a charging period, and others require an app to be installed on a desktop or laptop computer.
+Deciding how much setup you are willing to deal with might be a large determining factor for your purchase, but keep in mind — a longer initial setup time might save a lot of time in the long run.

-If you are looking for a model that is ready to go directly out of the package that doesn't even require batteries we recommend the DYMO Organizer Xpress Pro.
+We recommend the DYMO Organizer Xpress Pro if you are looking for a model that is ready to go directly out of the package and doesn't even require batteries.
 This device comes with the tape preloaded so you can start creating tags in a matter of seconds.

-A few of our favorite models come preprogrammed and only require you to install batteries and take a quick glance through the instruction booklet before they are ready to go.
+A few of our favorite models come preprogrammed and only require you to install batteries and take a glance through the instruction booklet before they are ready to go.
 This type includes the Brady BMP21-PLUS, DYMO LabelManager 160, and Brother P-Touch PT70BM models.
-The Bluetooth models such as the Brother P-Touch Cube Plus require you to install an app on a smartphone, tablet, or computer that is needed to print labels.
-Also, you need to pair the device to the label maker, which can be a bit of a pain sometimes and don't forget that the lithium-ion battery needs to be charged before using most Bluetooth models.
-Scoring near the back of the pack for this metric, we found the DYMO LabelWriter 450 Turbo Direct to be a bit difficult to set up.
-To use this model an application must be downloaded and installed on a computer and the label maker needs to be plugged into both the wall and USB port to receive data from the computer.
+The Bluetooth models, such as the Brother P-Touch Cube Plus, require you to install an app on a smartphone, tablet, or computer needed to print labels.
+You also need to pair the device to the label maker, which can be a bit of a pain sometimes — and don't forget that the lithium-ion battery needs to be charged before using most Bluetooth models.
+Scoring near the back of the pack for this metric, we found the DYMO LabelWriter 450 Turbo Direct to be slightly tricky to set up.
+An application must be downloaded and installed on a computer to use this model, and the label maker needs to be plugged into both the wall and USB port to receive data from the computer.

 Ease of Use